 Lifelong adaptability

 Dr. Sandra Chapman believes in lifelong plasticity.
 As founder of the Center for BrainHealth, she has set several studies in motion to explore how that concept can help those with brain damage and everyone else, including those with aging brains, middle-schoolers who need a brain boost and autistic children who need help rewiring the brain to improve their social cognition.
+People such as Hayner have been able to benefit from some of these studies, although BrainHealth is primarily a research institute.

 "Our brain is one of the most modifiable parts of our whole body," Chapman says.